bahatiphill/bahatiphill.github.io/_posts/2019-08-22-monitoring-twitter-with-elk.md

 date: 2019-08-22
 featured-image: /assets/images/twitter-elk.jpg
 featured-image-alt: Photo by Con Karampelas on Unsplash
+unsplash-image-owner: Con Karampelas
 tags: [twitter, elk, logstash, kibana, elasticsearch]
 summary: "started to play with its data through its APIs it offers to developers.
 I come up with this idea of watching tweets contain keywords I might be interested in."
 permalink: /blog/:title/

 ---

 After finding myself spending much time on Twitter than most of the other social media I use, I started to play with its data through its APIs it offers to developers.
-I come up with this idea of watching tweets contain keywords I might be interested in.
+I come up with this idea of monitoring tweets contain keywords I might be interested in.
 Using ELK stack you can choose to monitor buzzwords from "blockchain", "AI", "built with Go" to "storming area 51" :)

-At the end of this article, I will use "Rwanda" as an example.
-We are going to get all tweets in real-time that have the word "Rwanda" in their texts then we analyze them to get an insight.
+At the end of this article, I will use "Rwanda" as an example whereby I am going to get all tweets in real-time that have the word "Rwanda" in their texts then we analyze them to get an insight.

-## What is the ELK stack?
+## First of all, what is the ELK stack?

 ELK stands for Elasticsearch-Logstash-Kibana.
-It's a stack of open source tools from [Elastic](https://www.elastic.co/) most commonly used in logs collection, analysis, and visualizations.
-Even though there are many cases you can use ELK such as monitoring your apps, your infrastructure, etc
+It's a stack of open source tools from [Elastic](https://www.elastic.co/) most commonly used in log collection, analysis, and visualizations.
+Even though there are many cases you can use ELK such as monitoring your apps, your infrastructure, etc. and for the stack to achieve this work different numbers of tools are used and in this article, we will explain the role and use of the most popular tools used by the stack.

 ## The Role of every tool in the stack.